chrisw53/twitter-bot/README.md

 # What this is:
 A simple twitter bot that automatically retweets memes and engages in casual conversations that either runs on a server or locally.

+# Disclaimer:
+There is a controller module that automatically tweet to Trump from a database that has a series of his quotes.
+I've disabled this controller, as automatically tweeting at a specific person is against the Twitter Automation Rule.
+Enable this module at your own risk.

 # What you'll need:
 1. A twitter account
 2. NPM